Iran nuclear talks pause, will reconvene in Vienna next week

 Asked what had been achieved this week, Mora said there had been progress “in the sense that we have had a new Iranian delegation, they have engaged in negotiations with other delegations.”

 “We are incorporating also new policy sensitivities for the new Iranian delegations,” he said.
-“But again, the point of departure, the common ground, is where we finished” during the last round of talks in June.
+“But again, the point of departure, the common ground is where we finished on the 20th of June.”

-In the United Arab Emirates, French President Emmanuel Macron expressed doubt that the new round of the struggling negotiations with Iran would succeed but added: “That does not mean the negotiations will not restart, and quickly.”

-“I think everyone is aware how important it is to continue discussing not just the nuclear deal but other regional issues,” Macron said while in Dubai on the first day of a two-day Gulf trip.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.